Sagarkpatel/Capstone_Project/README.md

 		specified the path to the video file to process.
 Defaults to 'test_video.mp4'

 run by typing in the command "python dense_optical_flow.py" and add additional arguments as needed. e.g. "python dense_optical_flow.py True False '/path/to/video_file.mp4'"

+An example of how to train the deep learning model is in run_video_model.sbatch